NicolasRestrep/223_course/homework/sv_chapter_6.md

 ## $ vorp           <dbl> 1.7, 0.1, -0.2, 3.6, 1.5, 0.1, 0.3, -0.2, 0.2, 0.3, -0.…
 ```

 We have a ton of information.
 Each row represents a player and we have detailed statistics of their performance across the season.
 I will come clean and admit that I know very little about Basketball analytics.
 If you are an expert then the exercises might seem rather silly.
-If so, I'm looking to hear what you can do with this wealth of data.
+If so, I'm looking forward to hear what you can do with this wealth of data.
 Given my inexperience, I will focus only on a few variables.
 The main variable I am interested in is `per`: player efficiency rating.
 This is basically a measure of how much a player contributes in proportion to the time it spends on the court.
 What I am interested in is what aspects of the game - like 2 pointers or 3 pointers - lead to higher efficiency ratings.
 One can think that a player who is better at 2 pointers might contribute more, given that these shots are more common.
 However, 3 pointers are, well, worth more.
 We will examine this.

 ## Question 1